Roslyn Lawry Award

-The winner, Carmel O'Keeffe, graduated in 2009 as a Master of Cultural Heritage.
+Carmel O'Keeffe, graduated in 2009 as a Master of Cultural Heritage.
 A journalist by profession, she decided her story-telling skills could find a new application in the museum field, and she began part-time studies.
 She relished the course so much she took long service leave to finish it fulltime.
 She is yet to win a museum job but remains in touch with the contacts she made via course site visits and assignments, poised to seize the right position.

 The 19th annual Roslyn Lawry Award for outstanding achievement in Deakin's Museum Studies & Cultural Heritage program was presented to Helen Hunter, BA(Hons), at the Museums Australia (Victoria) Museum Awards on 23 July 2009.